 A refugee camp should not be a permanent place or situation.
 I began to consider the long-term livelihoods of displaced peoples, including my own family who were refugees.
 And that’s when I realized I should return home to serve the diaspora community I’m from.

 I joined a great team within a refugee resettlement agency located in my childhood neighborhood.
 We created school gardens, a farm incubator program, a food pantry, and the first permitted community garden in San Diego.
 While there, I coordinated one of the first farmers’ market food stamp match programs in the country.
 All these initiatives reduced financial barriers to fresh produce, but the lack of culturally relevant options in an ethnically diverse neighborhood acted as another limit to wellness and empowerment.

-Thanks for visiting!
+Thanks for visiting my website!

 EATER, APRIL 8, 2019